 The Process and Steps Associated with a Successful IRS Tax Appeal

-If you allow them, the IRS will put you into a tight spot.
+If you allow them, the IRS will put you ina tight spot.
 It is not the responsibility of the IRS to tell you what your rights are.
-However, if the IRS rules something that you do not agree with, you are able to appeal the IRS ruling.
-The first thing you need to do, however, if do the necessary research to understand what tactics will assist you in winning your appeal against the IRS.
+However, if there is something that you do not agree with, you are able to appeal the IRS ruling.
+The first thing you need to do, however, is to do the necessary research and understand what tactics will assist you in winning your appeal against the IRS.

 It is always in your benefit to file an appeal.
-Even if it does not go through, it is does not cost anything to try, especially if you are having IRS troubles.
+Even if it does not go through, it costs you nothing to try, especially if you are having IRS troubles.
 During the appeal process, all collection efforts are suspended.
-It can buy you some much needed time to determine what your next steps will be, whether you choose to work on the appeal by yourself or you hire a professional tax specialist.
+It can buy you some much needed time to determine what your next step will be whether to work on the appeal by yourself or you hire a professional tax specialist.

 Steps to follow when trying to appeal the IRS tax ruling

 The next step includes requesting from the IRS a duplicate of the auditor’s file.
 Under the Freedom of Information Act, you have the ability to ask for a duplicate of the file for your own personal use.
-This file can be useful in discovering information that will assist in your understanding of the decisions the IRS made in your case.
-Another beneficial reason to request the file is because it gives you additional time to locate the professional assistance of a tax specialist.
+This file can be useful in discovering information that will assist in your understanding the decisions the IRS made in your case.
+Another beneficial reason to request for the file is that it gives you additional time to search for professional assistance of a tax specialist.

 The final step you need to take is to send all your information to the IRS via certified mail.
 It is tremendously imperative to make copies of everything you send and document all letters that you send to the IRS.
 These documents need to be stored in a safe location that can be accessed when necessary.

 Though you do have the ability to appeal an IRS ruling, it can be difficult and often, the chances of a successful appeal are rare.
-In a majority of cases, however, you will not have your appeal granted no matter the amount of research you try to do.
+In a majority of cases, however, you will not have your appeal granted no matter what the amount of research you did.
 To increase your possibility of having a successful appeal, it is beneficial to hire professional tax experts and get their assistance.